apluslms/a-plus-design-system/components/points-badge.md

 group: components

 title: Points Badge
-description: The progress bindicates how many points a student currently has on one particular question, exercise or chapter.
+description: The progress indicates how many points a student currently has on one particular question, exercise or chapter.
 status: Legacy

 github_link: https://github.com/apluslms/a-plus-design-system/issues/4